 This can cause the engine to overheat, leading to costly repairs and if the oil runs out completely, you may end up needing to replace the engine entirely.

 While it is technically possible to drive a car that is leaking oil, it is not advisable, and you may end up incurring significant repair costs down the road.

-Although we cannot say for certain what exactly caused the oil to spray all over engine, we can give you a few tips to help prevent it from happening again.
+While we can’t say for sure what would cause oil to spray all over engine, here’s all we can give you to help prevent it from happening again.

 First and foremost, be sure to always use the recommended viscosity of oil for your car’s make and model.

 In addition, be sure that your engine is properly tuned and that all filters are clean and in good condition.